 - In the Community

 Take a dive into the history and culture of Spain and Morocco by spending three and a half weeks on a study abroad program living with a host family in Seville.

 You'll explore religious and historical sites such as the Cathedral and the Alcazar, watch a flamenco performance and dine on authentic Spanish cuisine.

 Do you know anyone who has crossed the Strait of Gibralter?
 You can on this study abroad adventure that covers a variety of topics and interests.

 It's the perfect opportunity for students in a variety of majors.

-Spanish students can take 300-level courses on this trip to truly make it a worthwhile study abroad experience.
+Spanish students can take 300-level courses on this program to truly make it a worthwhile study abroad experience.
 Business students can take a business course on the European Union.
 Education and psychology majors can take Psychology of Learning a Second Language, while those interested in the medical field can take Spanish for Health Professionals.

 There's something for everyone in Seville!

 Prerequisite: Students must have studied through SPAN-104 and must have a G.P.A. in Spanish of at least 3.0.

 Majors of interest: Must have taken Spanish through 104.
 Primarily for SPAN-201 students, as well as business majors focused on Spanish speaking countries, education and psychology majors